ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 ## Getting feedback.
 I'm not overly concerned about putting out perfect timeless content.
-Instead, I view my posts as a snapshot of my perspectives at a specific points in time.
+Instead, I view my posts as a snapshot of my perspectives at specific points in time.
 It will be intriguing to observe how my views evolve.

 So, apart from cosmetic changes and rewording something once I have found a better word or phrase to express my thoughts, my posts are going to be fairly immutable, and any followups are going to be posts of its own.